High-harmonic generation driven by temporal-mode quantum states of light: Results

 where $I_{1,\mathrm{p}} = c \hbar \omega_0 / V_{\text{eff}}$ is the peak intensity per photon in the pulse mode, $\expval{b_\mathrm{p}^\dagger b_\mathrm{p}}$ is the photon number operator, and the equality $\expval{b_\mathrm{p}^\dagger b_\mathrm{p}} = |\alpha_\mathrm{p}|^2$ applies for coherent states.
 For the pulse parameters used here, we obtain values of $E_{1,\mathrm{p}} \approx 30{,}911$~V/m and $I_{1,\mathrm{p}} \approx 507.26$~W/cm$^2$.
 This means that peak intensities of $I_\mathrm{HHG} \approx 10^{14}$~W/cm$^2$ as required for HHG will only occur if the Husimi distribution $Q(\alpha_m)$ contains non-negligible contributions at $|\alpha_m|^2 \approx I_\mathrm{HHG} / I_{1,\mathrm{p}} \approx 2 \times 10^{11}$, corresponding to $|\alpha_m| \approx 4.4 \times 10^5$.

-The large photon numbers needed for HHG imply that the diagonal approximation is expected to be accurate, as only values of $\delta\alpha$ close to unity are expected to contribute significantly to the integral in $C_\ell(\alpha_m)$ due to the suppression by the Gaussian factor $e^{-|\delta\alpha|^2}$, so that $\delta\alpha / \alpha_m \sim 10^{-5} \ll 1$ holds for all relevant contributions.
-The expression for $f_\ell(\alpha_m,\delta\alpha)$ then suggests that its value will be close to unity, implying $C_\ell(\alpha_m) \approx 1$, for which the temporal-mode expansion for the energy spectrum, \autoref{eq:Energy_correction}, reduces to the single-mode formula, \autoref{eq:Energy_diagonal}.
+The large photon numbers needed for HHG imply that the diagonal approximation is expected to be accurate, as only values of $\delta\alpha$ close to unity are expected to contribute significantly to the integral in $C_\omega(\alpha_m)$ due to the suppression by the Gaussian factor $e^{-|\delta\alpha|^2}$, so that $\delta\alpha / \alpha_m \sim 10^{-5} \ll 1$ holds for all relevant contributions.
+The expression for $f_\omega(\alpha_m,\delta\alpha)$ then suggests that its value will be close to unity, implying $C_\omega(\alpha_m) \approx 1$, such that the full energy spectrum, \autoref{eq:Energy_correction}, reduces to the diagonal approximation, \autoref{eq:spectrum_gorlach2}.